erfannoury/cmsc671-fall2018/README.md

   --verbose
 ```

+If you want to play against a human (having a human player as an agent in addition to the random or your implemented agent), use the `--play-against-human` flag when calling `play.py`.

 To implement a new agent, create a new agent class inheriting from the `BaseAgent` class in the `agent.py` file.
 You just need to implement the `step(...)` function.
 Take a look at how `RandomAgent` has been implemented.
 You can also switch to `HumanAgent` to play by hand and see map printouts.

 ## Requirements